ioos/sensor-web-harvester/README.md

 * south_lat - the southernmost latitude of the bounding box
 * west_lon - the westernmost longitude of the bounding box
 * east_lon - the easternmost longitude of the bounding box
+* network_root_id - For this root network urn:ioos:network:aoos:all "all" is the root_id
+* network_root_source_id - For this root network urn:ioos:network:aoos:all "aoos" is the source_id

 **Note that running these processes can take a long time (hours) as information is downloaded and extracted from many sources.**